protocolbuffers/protocolbuffers.github.io/content/programming-guides/api.md

 If the enhancement field in `PhotoEnhancementReply` were a scalar or enum, this would be much harder to support.

+This applies equally to maps.
+It is much easier to add additional fields to a map value if it's already a message rather than having to migrate from `map<string, string>` to `map<string, MyProto>`.

 One exception:

 Latency-critical applications will find parallel arrays of primitive types are